LavaTheif/EPQ-Blog/.github/ISSUE_TEMPLATE/comment.md

 ---
 name: Comment
-about: "<Insert page ID>"
+about: "Please put the page ID as the Title"

 ---

-Type here...
+Type comment here...